Shilpa-Kancharla/machine-learning-tutorials/Nonlinear Methods/README.md

 - Individual observations have large influences on remote parts of the curve
 - The polynomial degree cannot be controlled continuously
 - Need more flexible basis functions

+### Overcomplete Basis

+Try to achieve more flexible representations for f(x).
+Use a dictionary consisting of a very large number of basis functions, far more than affordable
+- piecewise polynomials and splines
+- wavelet bases
+Need to control model complexity.